 - Internship positions are unpaid and require a two-quarter commitment.
-As part of the internship, students are required to register for SOC 404 in Winter Quarter and, optionally SOC 399 in Spring.
+Registering for SOC 404 in Winter is required.
+Students may additionally register for SOC 399 in Spring for academic credit.

-- Interns must be current UW students, and we prioritize Sociology majors.
+- Interns must be current UW undergraduates, and we prioritize Sociology majors.

-- When applying, students will have an initial interview with Susanna Hansson in the Sociology Advising office.
-Finalists for the positions will then interview with internship site staff before the internship can be finalized.
+- When applying, students will first interview with Susanna Hansson in the Sociology Advising office.
+Finalists will then interview with partner site staff before the internship can be finalized.
 All interview times will be arranged via email.

-- Finalists’ completed applications will be shared with internship site staff.
+- Completed applications will be shared with internship site staff.
 By submitting an application, you authorize us to share all application materials, including your academic records.